TheOdinProject/curriculum/rails/routing/index.md

 We're jumping a little bit ahead, but in this case, the second argument is supposed to be a path or a URL, so we use the path helper method to generate that.  `edit_post_path(3)` will generate the path `/posts/3/edit`.

 Rails automatically generates helper methods for you which correspond to the names of all your routes.
-These methods are `path` and `url`.  `path`, as in `edit_post_path(3)`, will generate just the path portion of the URL, which is sufficient for most applications.  `url` will generate the full URL.
+These methods end with `_path` and `_url`.  `path`, as in `edit_post_path(3)`, will generate just the path portion of the URL, which is sufficient for most applications.  `url` will generate the full URL.

 Any routes which require you to specify an ID or other parameters will need you to supply those to the helper methods as well (like we did above for edit).
+You can also put in a query string by adding an additional parameter:

+    post_path(3, :referral_link => "/some/path/or/something")

+Now the `:referral_link` parameter would be available in your `params` hash in your controller in addition to the normal set of parameters.

 ### Routes go to Controller Actions!